Kingxukai/linux/Documentation/bpf/cpumasks.rst

 could easily be encapsulated in a new kfunc if and when required.
 If you'd like to support a new cpumask operation, please feel free to submit a patch.
-If you do add a new cpumask kfunc, please document it here, and add any relevant selftest testcases to the cpumask selftest suite.
+If you do add a new cpumask kfunc, please document it here, and add any relevant selftest testcases to the woke cpumask selftest suite.